logicuniverse/manifesto/README.md

 - **Manual Assembly:** Human architects designing via visual IDEs or topological DSLs.
 - **Programmatic Generation:** High-level scripts or "Macros" (Standard LUs) that output sub-topologies.
 - **AI Synthesis:** Neural models generating atomic logic coordinates, not volatile text tokens.

+> [!TIP]
+> _**Visual-Logical Isomorphism:** In LogicUniverse, the **LogicIR Composer** is not a "GUI wrapper" for code; it is the primary interface for **Topological Synthesis**.
+By mapping logic into an interactive **coordinate system**, we enable the observer to perceive the orthogonality of axes (X, Y, Z) through **fractal nesting**—revealing relationships that remain latent and entangled in 1D text.
+Crucially, the LogicIR fabric remains invariant across its origins—whether manifested via the Composer, synthesized by AI, or unfolded through Macros, all logic converges into a single, deterministic data topology._

 Once logic enters the LogicIR state, its origin becomes irrelevant.
 It exists as a pure, mathematical description—a "Topological Blueprint" ready for deterministic transformation and execution.